 Puno Lake Titicaca, Peru Travel Guide

-Puno's cuisine is deeply influenced by the Andean and Aymara cultures, with strong ties to the high altiplano and Lake Titicaca.
+Puno's cuisine is deeply influenced by the Andean and Aymara cultures, with powerful ties to the high altiplano and The Sacred lake of the incas.
 Staple ingredients include potatoes, quinoa, alpaca meat, and lake fish.
 Food is hearty and warming, sustaining one in the cold, high-altitude climate.

-The cuisine is distinct from coastal or jungle Peruvian food, with an emphasis on nourishing soups, stews, and grilled meats or fish.
+The cuisine is distinct from the seaside or jungle Peruvian food, with an emphasis on nourishing soups, stews, and grilled meats or fish.
 This reflects the needs of life on the altiplano.

 Potatoes appear in almost every dish, often boiled, fried, or in stews.
 Peru has thousands of potato varieties.

 A nutritious grain, used in soups, stews, and as a side.
-Quinoa has been a staple for millennia in the Andes.
+Quinoa has been a staple for millennia in the Andes range.

 Lean and tender, alpaca meat is often grilled or stewed.
 It has a distinct, mild flavor.
 Lake fish like trout and pejerrey are also popular.